-The experts at Creation Business Consultants have put together this comprehensive guide to provide you with the best tips to successfully establish or expand your business in Dubai.
+Running a business the right way sounds extremely satisfying.
+Throw in a downturn in the economy, living, and working in sunnier climates with lower Value Added Tax (VAT) rates.
+The experts at Creation Business Consultants have put together this comprehensive guide to provide the best tips to successfully establish or expand your business in Dubai.

-There are many benefits to setting up a new business or expanding your current business in Dubai.
-The benefits of entrepreneurship in Dubai include the following:
+There are many benefits to setting up a new business.
+The benefits of entrepreneurship in Dubai include:

 First things first: Before you decide to quit your day job and to follow your entrepreneurial dreams, there are a few things to consider for starting a company in Dubai.

 Every good business venture requires some degree of research.
 Before you jump into your plans, be sure to check to see if someone is already doing the proposed business.
 Be sure to find out who your competition is.
-Identify if there is an opportunity in the market, and whether or not you can find a unique niche or a better approach to solving a problem or meeting consumer demand.
+Identify if there is an opportunity in the market, and whether or not you can find a unique niche or a better approach to solving a problem.

-Starting a business in Dubai can be expensive therefore, every penny counts.
-It’s important to have a set budget for the company incorporation and licensing, employment, marketing, and advertising, stock inventory and miscellaneous fees.
-While there will always be costs, planning ahead for known costs will allow you to set aside a slush fund for the unexpected.
-Plan for the future, think big, and ensure your budget allows for future expansion and any opportunities that require capital.
+Starting a business in Dubai can be expensive, therefore, it’s important to have a set budget for the company incorporation and licensing, employment, marketing, advertising, and miscellaneous fees.
+While there will always be costs, planning for known costs will allow you to set aside a slush fund for the unexpected.

 A foreign entity may be licensed by:

 When starting your business, you must consider the present and the future growth.
 Business owners are often confused with the visa entitlement and their availability.
 As a shareholder, you may be eligible for an investor visa.
-One of the main reasons shareholders opt for a UAE residency visa is due to wider banking facilities that are available to investors.
 A General Manager of a new company often requires a UAE residency visa as part of the post company setup process.
-Therefore, it’s important to ensure your business structure will permit your company to hire and employ staff.
-Even if you do not need visas immediately, you must plan for business expansion in the future.

 A Dubai onshore license will require a lease agreement to have a certified Ejari attached.
-The Ejari copy must be produced to Dubai Economy to issue the trade license.
-In general, most free zones provide virtual offices (no physical location), flexi desks (limited and capped at hours per month), smart desks, shared offices, permanent smart offices, and warehouses etc. Depending on your business activity, location, and the number of UAE residency visas you require, each business premises type will satisfy your company licensing requirements.
+In general, most free zones provide flexi desks, smart desks, shared offices, permanent smart offices, and warehouses etc.

 The amount of time it will take you to set up or expand your operations to Dubai will vary based on the following factors: